rishavjha62/my-notes/inbox/2025-05-29_docker-cheat-sheet.md

 To run a container:

-> [!NOTE] Docker will run the container if the image already exists locally,
+> Docker will run the container if the image already exists locally,
 > otherwise it will first download it from dockerhub

 `docker run <image-name>`